Homological algebra and poset versions of the Garland method

 \section{Abstract}

 Garland introduced a vanishing criterion for characteristic zero cohomology groups of locally finite and locally connected simplicial complexes based on the spectral gaps of the graph Laplacians of face links which has turned out to be effective in a wide range of examples.
 In this work we provide a homological algebra version of this method and define a class of posets which provide examples including Garland's original vanishing theorem in the simplicial setting.
-The cubical case is analyzed in some detail where it provides a cohomological structure rather than vanishing of cohomology.
+The cubical case is analyzed in some detail where it provides a theorem about the structure rather than vanishing of cohomology.
 Finally a random cubical setting is contrasted with a familiar simplicial one.